 - Radiant or convective?
 Wood burners release their heat through a combination of heat radiation, which heats objects and convection which heats air.
 The amount of each varies from model to model.

 - Wood burners that produce mostly radiant heat will make the room they are in feel warmer than the air actually is.
-This makes them particularly suitable for large rooms with high ceilings and/or with poor insulation and draft issues.
+This makes them particularly suitable for large rooms with high ceilings and/or with poor insulation and draught issues.

 - Wood burners that are convective will heat the air around them more which will then rise to the ceiling.
 This means you will get less heat in the bottom part of your room unless you use a ceiling fan to mix up the hotter higher and cooler lower layers of air.
 On the other hand convective heat will make it easier to move some of the warm air to other parts of your home.

 - Use a certified installer.
 Quality installation is fundamental to a wood burner's performance and safety.
 We recommend that installation be carried out by a certified Solid Fuel Appliance Installation Technician of the New Zealand Home Heating Association.

 - Follow the manufacturer's operation and safety instructions.